shinington/facesec/README.md

 * Matplotlib

 ## Dataset and models
 Trained models for VggFace and FaceNet can be download [here](https://www.dropbox.com/sh/hqhkunnnom6rxau/AABxogyk9LKDMWwoLjut8SlNa?dl=0).
 Please put the downloaded models into the ```model``` folder.
 The closed-set models are trained from 100 classes of face images in VGGFace2.
 We used the same classes for evaluation on both closed- and open-set face recognition, stored in the the ```data``` folder.
+All the test data is frontal and crpped by MTCNN.

 ## Directory layout
 ```